API Service Component

 # Check if code already exists

-if not any(r.get('record_id') == short_code for r in existing):
+if not any(r.get('record_id') == short_code for r in urls_records):

 break